EcoComplex/TrophicResourcesEdaphic/README.md

  by the sum of the resources used by the lower taxonomic levels.

- The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 (R Core Team 2021).
+ The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 (R Core Team 2021), the source code is available at Github <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://zenodo.org/record/XXXXXXX>..

 ## Results

- From the 3105 papers initially recovered with the searches, 195 papers were found to meet our criteria (see ESM III).
-A total of 132 articles from the 195 selected publications (ESM I) mention the countries in which the studies were carried out.
-Of these, 1 article belongs to the Ethiopian region, 3 to the Neotropical region, 3 to the Oriental region, 7 to the Australian region, 34 to the Nearctic region, 74 are all located in the Palearctic region, and the remaining 10 are from the Antarctic region.
+ From the 3105 papers initially recovered with the searches, 196 papers were found to meet our criteria (see ESM III).
+A total of 133 articles from the 196 selected publications (ESM I) mention the countries in which the studies were carried out.
+Of these, 1 article belongs to the Ethiopian region, 3 to the Neotropical region, 3 to the Oriental region, 7 to the Australian region, 34 to the Nearctic region, 75 are all located in the Palearctic region, and the remaining 10 are from the Antarctic region.
 (Figure 1).
 This is important to highlight because the species strongly vary depending on the biogeographic region.
-There are 105 publications mentioning the environments in which the studies were conducted; from these 58 were temperate forests, 3 tropical forests, 21 grasslands, 23 agroecosystems, and 11 deserts.
+There are 106 publications mentioning the environments in which the studies were conducted; from these 59 were temperate forests, 3 tropical forests, 21 grasslands, 23 agroecosystems, and 11 deserts.